gulcalikli/gulcalikli.github.io/_pages/about.md

 <li>(03.12.2021) Our paper "Less is More: Supporting Developers in Vulnerability Detection during Code Review" with Larissa Braz, Christian Aeberhard  and Alberto Bacchelli has been accepted at <b> ICSE'22 </b> (Main Technical Track).</li>

-<li>(30.11.2021) Our paper "Interpersonal Conflicts during Code Review: Developers' Experience and Practices" with Pavl&iacute;na Wurzel Gon&ccedil;alves and Alberto Bacchelli has been accepted at CSCW'22.</li>
+<li>(30.11.2021) Our paper "<a href="https://arxiv.org/pdf/2201.05425.pdf">Interpersonal Conflicts during Code Review: Developers' Experience and Practices</a>" with Pavl&iacute;na Wurzel Gon&ccedil;alves and Alberto Bacchelli has been accepted at CSCW'22.</li>

 <li>(02.11.2021) I will serve at the EASE'22 Program Committee (Vision and Emerging Results Track).</li>